BlueBrain/sonata-extension/source/sonata_simulation.rst

-   ionchannel_seed                 integer    Optional    A non-negative integer used for seeding stochastic ion channels, default is 0. minis_seed                      integer    Optional    A non-negative integer used for seeding the Poisson processes that drive the minis, default is 0. synapse_seed                    integer    Optional    A non-negative integer used for seeding stochastic synapses, default is 0. electrodes_file                 text       Optional    Path to the weights file describing the scaling factors for the contributions of each compartment's transmembrane current to the LFP/EEG.
-Format description in sonata_tech.rst
+   ionchannel_seed                 integer    Optional    A non-negative integer used for seeding stochastic ion channels, default is 0. minis_seed                      integer    Optional    A non-negative integer used for seeding the Poisson processes that drive the minis, default is 0. synapse_seed                    integer    Optional    A non-negative integer used for seeding stochastic synapses, default is 0. electrodes_file                 text       Optional*   Path to the weights file describing the scaling factors for the contributions of each compartment's transmembrane current to the LFP/EEG.
+Format description in sonata_tech.rst.
+This field is **mandatory** if there are ``lfp`` reports in the simulation configuration.
    =============================== ========== =========== ====================================

 example::